EPERLab/CLEW/docs/fichas/09_Extraction.rst

 CapitalCost[r,t,y]
 ---------

 The capital cost is given in MUS$ per km3.
-This information is based on international sources and projects of the Institute of Aqueducts and Sewers.
+This information is based on international sources and projects of the Costa Rican Institute of Aqueducts and Sewers (AYA).

 .. table::
    :align:   center